coli-saar/semcon/README.md

 your computer.

 You can download the source code of semcon by cloning the Mercurial repository, using a Mercurial client of your choice.
+Alternatively, you can simply go to the [Downloads page](https://bitbucket.org/tclup/semcon/downloads) and click on "Download repository".

 ### Compiling a grammar ###